find your perfect postgrad program

 Whether or not you have conducted your research using primary sources, you will still want to be sure that you include relevant references to existing studies on your topic.
 It is important to show that you have carefully researched what data already exists, and are seeking to build on the knowledge that has already been collected.
 As with all of your dissertation, be sure that you’ve fully supported your research with a strong academic basis.
 Use research that has already been conducted to illustrate that you know your subject well.

-There are several ways that you can structure your methodology, and the following headings are designed to further give you a better idea of what you may want to include, as well as how you might want to present your findings:
+There are several ways that you can structure your dissertation methodology, and the following headings are designed to further give you a better idea of what you may want to include, as well as how you might want to present your findings.
+By referring to this example you should be able to effectively structure your dissertation methodology.

 Research Overview: where you reiterate the topic of your research.